KajalPan/CSC258-review/readme.md

 ### Datapath
 Where all data computations take place
+APPROACH:
+- Figure out data source(s) and destination
+- Determine the path of the data
+- Deduce the signal values that cause this path
+- -> start with Read and Write signals (only one high at a time)
+- -> then mux signals along the datapath
+- -> non-essential signals get an X value

 ### Control unit
 A big FSM that instructs the datapath to perform all appropriate actions.